- Affiliate links are versatile enough to be used by enormous businesses such as Amazon as well as small mom and pop stores.

 What is an affiliate link?

-An affiliate link is a URL that a publisher (affiliate) uses to send traffic to a retailer's website.
-An affiliate is a web publisher that drives traffic to an online retailer in exchange for a commission on each sale, according to Amit Khera, former marketing executive at Ralph Lauren and co-founder of performance marketing agency OAK Digital.
+An affiliate link is a URL that a publisher (affiliate) uses to send traffic to a retailer’s website.
+An affiliate is a web publisher that drives traffic to an online retailer in exchange for a commission on each sale, according to Amit Khera, head of marketing at Gen 3 Marketing.

-These trackable links allow brands to see which publisher partners are driving consumer traffic and sales back to the brand's own e-commerce site, said Danny Kourianos, senior vice president of marketing at affiliate network Rakuten Marketing.
+These trackable links allow brands to see which publisher partners are driving consumer traffic and sales back to the brand’s own e-commerce site, said Danny Kourianos, head of strategic partnership ads with online marketplace eBay.

 “Affiliate marketing is an incredibly effective marketing channel that enables businesses, including small businesses, to leverage affiliates to reach and engage in-market shoppers [with] a brand [they] may not otherwise connect with,” Kourianos said.

-Khera noted that affiliate revenue can make up 10 to 20 percent of online revenue.
-[Read related article: Getting Started with the Amazon Associates Affiliate Program]
+Khera noted that for a retailer, affiliate revenue can make up 10 to 20 percent of online revenue.
+[Read related article: Amazon Business: What It Is and How It Can Benefit Your Company]

-When a business sets up an affiliate program, it invite companies to join its program.
-The business then supplies the affiliates with content to promote (products, promotions, etc.), Khera told Business News Daily.
+When a business sets up an affiliate program, it invites partners, who might be publishers or influencers, to join its program.
+The business then often supplies the affiliates with content to promote their products.
+These might include banner ads and promo codes.

-He added that different types of affiliates have different methods to promote their products.
-These are the three major types of affiliate:
+Khera added that different types of affiliates have different methods to promote their products.
+These are the three major types:

-- Coupon/deal: These affiliates have strong SEO or email lists (example: RetailMeNot).
+- Coupon/deal: These affiliates, which offer a wide variety of coupons, have strong SEO or email lists (example: RetailMeNot).

-- Loyalty: These affiliates offer their users an incentive to buy through their links, such as rewards points or cash back (example: Ebates).
+- Customer loyalty programs: These affiliates offer their users an incentive to buy through their links, such as rewards points or cash back (example: Rakuten).

 - Content/blogger: These affiliates are often the most desirable because they drive discovery at the top of the funnel (example: MoneySavingExpert.com).